 The "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" is a federal law that requires institutions of higher education in the United States to disclose campus security information including crime statistics for the campus and surrounding areas.
-In compliance with the Clery Act requirements, our college publishes the information in college catalogs, schedules, etc. We encourage our employees and students to view this information online at: http://solano.edu/police/statistics.php
+In compliance with the Clery Act requirements, our college publishes the information in college catalogs, schedules, etc. We encourage our employees and students to view this information online at: DPS Clery Report & Statistics - Solano Community College